September 13, 2016

 After posting this story on Facebook one of my readers googled the body scrub and found the following Amazon reviews.
 VALIDATION, you guys.
 Although I’m not sure what that 5 star psycho is smoking.
 Perhaps she has a job as a human lint roller and needs to be at a maximum level of stickiness and adhesiveness at all times.
 Only explanation I can come up with.

-One Response to “If you’ve ever wondered what would happen if you covered your entire body in rubber cement, I have the answer.”
+2 Responses to “If you’ve ever wondered what would happen if you covered your entire body in rubber cement, I have the answer.”

 Leave a Comment